elchericito/prive-docs/analytics-and-data/advanced-data-exporting.md

 <summary>Orders (Historical) </summary>

-* Contains a list of orders that were placed through the Recurly Commercesystem.
+* Contains a list of orders that were placed through the Recurly Commerce system.
 * Each row represents a unique order as per orderId.
 Each order is associated with a contract.
 * You can calculate things like AOV by averaging over the chargeAmount (where chargeAmount = price+shipping+tax).
 The chargeAmount is the total amount the customer was charged for the order